m1griffin/arrayfunc/docs/ArrayFunc.rst

 However, Arrayfunc does implement the mod or '%' operator in a manner which is compatible with Python, not 'C'.
-The C method will produce mathematically incorrect answers under some ranges of values (as will some popular spreadsheets which use the C compiler without correction).
+The C method will produce mathematically incorrect answers under some ranges of values (as will many other programming languages as well as some popular spreadsheets which use the C compiler without correction).
 Python implements this in a mathematically correct manner in all cases, and Arrayfunc follows suit.

 Arrayfunc diverges from Python in the following areas: